Introduction

 Differentiate Between Data Strategy and Data Plan

-This dual approach enables hedge organizations to adapt to evolving market conditions, including heightened volatility and regulatory requirements, thereby maintaining a competitive edge.
+This dual approach enables hedge fund organizations to adapt to evolving market conditions, including heightened volatility and regulatory requirements, thereby maintaining a competitive edge.

 Ensure Regulatory Compliance in Data Management